-Since the filing of the petition debtor has continued operating its business as security agency.
+Since the filing of the petition debtor has continued operating its business as an oncology institute.
 Debtor has opened debtor-in possession bank accounts as required by the U.S. Trustee Guidelines, has paid U.S. Trustee fees and has filed Monthly Operating Reports.
+Administrative adjustments have been made including important decisions with employees and its responsibilities.
+Oncology Institute has begun to delegate important duties such as payroll management and billing in order to be more efficient in the administration and to reduce expenses.
+Furthermore, as explained above, Dr. García-Ortíz is in the process of changing the NPIs from her name to Oncology Institute's.

-On October 5, 2016 an order was entered by the Court approving the employment of Atty.
+On February 23, 2017 an Order was entered by the Court approving the employment of Atty.
 Nilda M. González Cordero as Attorney for the Debtor.
-(Docket #15) On November 19, 2016 an order was entered by the Court approving the employment of Luis Cruz López as Accountant for the estate.
-(Docket #30) The 341 Meeting of Creditors was held and closed and the Status Conference before this Honorable Court was also held.
+(Docket #22) On March 14, 2017 an Order was entered by the Court approving the employment of Luis Cruz López as Accountant for the estate.
+(Docket #37) The 341 Meeting of Creditors was held and closed and the Status Conference before this Honorable Court was also held.

-At the time of the filing of this Disclosure Statement Debtor has no controversies pending with any creditor and does not foresee any legal controversy.
+At the time of the filing of this Disclosure Statement, the only controversy pending is the Objection to Proof of Claim #6 filed by the Department of Treasury, which is a rather simple matter.
+Debtor has no other controversies pending with any other creditor and does not foresee any legal controversy.